When auto insurance shopping and switching is up, telematics data is crucial to compete

 While the above shows the importance of price on consumer decision making, we wanted to dig a little deeper to better understand what characteristics consumers think they should be priced on.

-Credit score out, driving behaviors in
+Customers: Credit score out, telematics data in

 According to our survey, people appear to have high levels of satisfaction with their insurance company, with 78% being very or extremely satisfied.
 47% reported not being dissatisfied with any aspects of their insurance company, and only 22% reported being dissatisfied with the price of their insurance.